 Therapy Extension

-Licensed therapists may choose to instruct the attendant on the proper way to assist the member in follow-up of therapy sessions.
-This assistance/support provides reinforcement of instruction and aids in the rehabilitative process.
+Licensed therapists may choose to instruct the PAS attendant on the proper way to assist the member in follow-up of therapy sessions.
+This assistance or support provides reinforcement of instruction and aids in the rehabilitative process.
 Therapy extension is documented on Form H2060-A.

 6118.2 Personal Assistance Services Attendants